Hearnseu/iOSHWCodec/README.md

 # hwCodec
-iOS video encoding and decoding
+iOS video hardware encoding and decoding basic demo,for ios8.0 and above.